cn246-admin/mali/README.md

 -----

 #### Additional Information
-\* This is in regards to the naming of `/etc/apache2/conf-available/local-logs.conf`:
+In regards to the naming of `/etc/apache2/conf-available/local-logs.conf`:
 According to `/usr/share/doc/apache2/README.Debian.gz`:
 >The local administrator should use file names starting with 'local-' to avoid
 >name clashes with files installed by packages.